mastermindg/farmstead/README.md

 ### Configuration

-Farmstaed tries to follow Rails conventions.
+Farmstead tries to follow Rails conventions.
 Some of the configuration options are available from the command-line.
 For instance, to chose a different database techhnology use the -d flag:

 ```
 farmstead new myproject -d postgres